 - Re-enable disabled keys

-- Delete keys that you no longer use
+- Schedule the deletion of keys that you no longer use

 - Audit use of keys by inspecting logs in AWS CloudTrail